 In Sept 2020, the WI RP-201337 ‘NR_UE_PC2_CA_SUL_2BUL’ approved in June 2020 was split to two WIs according to MCC suggestion.
 One of the WIs is a basket WI for NR_PC2_CA_R17_2BDL_2BUL and the corresponding objective is to work on the band-combination specific requirements for power class 2 CA with 2 bands DL and 2 bands UL that are shifted from the WI RP-201337 or new proposed.

 The other one of the WIs is for NR_SAR_PC2_interB_SUL_2BUL and the corresponding objectives to work on the SAR solution for UE power class 2 for NR inter-band CA and SUL configurations with 2 bands uplink, and also band-combination specific requirements for the example CA combination.
+Currently within the NR_SAR_PC2_interB_SUL_2BUL WI, P-MPR based SAR PC2 solution has been agreed to be the baseline solution and is applicable for all CA PC2 band combinations.

 Until RAN#91-e, the RAN4 WI ‘NR_SAR_PC2_interB_SUL_2BUL’ has been 50% completed in core part (targeting Sep 2021) and 100% completed in performance part.
 RAN5 can start the work for the test case design.